 There's only one major downfall: there's so much information available, that it's hard to know where to even begin.

-That’s where this guide comes in.
-Not only will you find the wealth of useful Facebook Ads information, you’ll also get step-by-steps on how to implement these tactics.
+That's where this guide comes in.
+You'll know how to write high-converting Facebook Ads.
+Not only will you find the wealth of useful Facebook Ads information, you'll also get step-by-step on how to implement these tactics.

 By the end of it, you're going to understand what makes up a powerful headline, what copy should ideally read like, and how to pick the best type of ad, and objective, for your individual business goals.